coinbase-samples/cdp-sdk-mass-payments-ts/README.md

 This application uses the Gaslite Drop smart contract for the batch transfers.
 The .env.example file contains the contract address for the Gaslite Drop contract deployed on the Base Sepolia testnet.
-If you want to deploy your own contract, you can clone the [Gaselite Core](https://github.com/PopPunkLLC/gaslite-core), and deploy by calling:
+If you want to deploy your own contract, you can clone the [Gaslite Core](https://github.com/PopPunkLLC/gaslite-core), and deploy by calling:

 ```sh